AskMyGP

 It aims to improve patient access to healthcare and cut down on unnecessary appointments.
 The company claims only 30% of patients seeking help need a face-to-face appointment.
 It gives patients the option of submitting a symptom-related questionnaire online to a GP.
 In January 2018, it was said to have managed 29,000 patient episodes in a dozen practices.

 A pilot scheme backed by the Health and Social Care Board was introduced in Northern Ireland in 2016.
 This gave patients the option of explaining their symptoms to a receptionist by telephone or completing the same questionnaire on line themselves.
-70% of the patients at a Falls Road, Belfast practice said it was an improvement.
-The algorithm gives GPs more information about the patient’s ailment than the traditional eight-to-10-minute face-to-face consultation.
+One news report found a Falls Road, Belfast practice treataing 2,700 patients looked forward to an outcome from a pilot program using askMyGP.

 It was introduced to the Riverside Group Practice in Portadown in 2016.
-The chair of the British Medical Association's Northern Ireland GP committee, said: "We introduced AskmyGP nine months ago at the practice where I work and there were complaints during the first two weeks while everyone got used to it, but now all the patients love it."
-When tried at a practice in Ipswich it wasn’t favoured by all the staff at the surgery, but it was reported that "The ability to signpost to the free NHS physiotherapy self-referral service saves face to face surgery appointments.”
+The chair of the British Medical Association's Northern Ireland GP committee said there was pushback initially but it is now more appreciated by clients.
+When tried at a practice in Ipswich it wasn’t favoured by all the staff at the surgery, but it was reported that "the ability to signpost to the free NHS physiotherapy self-referral service saves face to face surgery appointments.”